imageaid/rails_service_generator/README.md

 # RailsServices

-A very (VERY) simple gem for Rails that adds a generator for easily creating a service class and its accompanying spec file
+A very (VERY) simple gem for Rails that adds a generator for easily creating a service class and its accompanying spec file.

 At this time, the gem only creates an RSpec test file.
 MiniTest and Test::Unit support forthcoming.